Click the Article to expand:

 Article V: Officers and Board of Directors

 SECTION 5.1 Elected Officers and Board of Directors.
-The business of this association shall be conducted by a Board of Directors consisting of a President, two vice-presidents, a Secretary-Treasurer, the Chairman of the Government, Legislative and Public Relations Committee, and the Chairman of the Industry Affairs Committee.
-The term of all offices shall be two years commencing on January 1.
-A non-voting ex-officio board of directors shall be elected by the allied membership to represent the interest of the allied members on the board of directors.
-The Board may employ such persons as it deems advisable to carry on the work of the association.
+The business of this Association shall be conducted by a Board of Directors consisting of a President, two Vice-Presidents, a SecretaryTreasurer, the Chairman of the Government, Legislative and Public Relations Committee, the Chairman of the Industry Affairs Committee, and a Member-at-Large.
+The Member-at-Large shall be designated and elected by an affirmative vote of two-thirds (2/3) of the existing members of the Board of Directors, and the duties and responsibilities of such position shall be determined by the Board of Directors.
+The term of all offices shall be two (2) years commencing on January 1.
+A non-voting ex-officio board of directors shall be elected by the allied membership to represent the interests of the allied members on the board of directors.
+The Board may employ such persons as it deems advisable to carry on the work of the Association.
 A quorum of the Board shall consist of a majority of the directors, but a smaller number may adjourn any meeting and set a new meeting date.
 Board members from the same company shall collectively hold one vote.
-No more than two (2) Board Members may be from the same company.
+No more than two (2) Board members may be from the same company.

 SECTION 5.2.
 President.
 The President presides at all Board meetings and member meetings.
 In addition, the President shall: